- Current Team

 - Women’s Soccer

-Vladan Glavonic enters his fourth season directing the women’s soccer program at Oklahoma Wesleyan University, following two years of assistant coaching for both men and women teams at OKWU.
+Vladan Glavonic enters his sixth season directing the women’s soccer program at Oklahoma Wesleyan University, following two years of assistant coaching for both men and women teams at OKWU.

 In 2015, OKWU had one of the most successful years in program history.
 Glavonic lead Lady Eagles to 15-4-1 overall records (9-1 in KCAC) including a share of KCAC Regular Season championship and #1 seed for the post-season play.
 For the first time in program history OKWU was ranked in NAIA Top 25 national coaches poll.
 The highest ranking of #19 for Lady Eagles came on November 10th, 2015.
 They impressive year ended for Lady Eagles with loss in KCAC Conference Tournament Championship game.